jdheyburn/jdheyburn.co.uk/content/blog/caddy-2-reverse-proxy-multiple/index.md

 A few months back I kitted out my home with some [Ubiquiti UniFi](https://www.ui.com/products/#unifi) gear to fix our crappy Wifi at home, following inspiration from [Troy Hunt](https://www.troyhunt.com/ubiquiti-all-the-things-how-i-finally-fixed-my-dodgy-wifi/) and [Scott Helme](https://scotthelme.co.uk/my-ubiquiti-home-network/).

 In order to administrate UniFi devices, you'll need the [UniFi Cloud Key](https://www.ui.com/unifi/unifi-cloud-key/) which runs the Controller software to do just that.
-Although if you have a spare Raspberry Pi lying around, you can download the [software](https://www.ui.com/download/unifi/) for free and run it on there.
+Although if you have a spare Raspberry Pi lying around, you can download the [software](https://www.ui.com/download/unifi/) for free and run it on there - this is what I did.

 I've also wanted to protect my home network with a self-hosted DNS server, such as PiHole.
 I won't go into depth about how that was done, but you can follow [Scott Helme's guide](https://scotthelme.co.uk/securing-dns-across-all-of-my-devices-with-pihole-dns-over-https-1-1-1-1/) on how you can set the same up.

-Both of these services can be accessed through web browsers at the IP address and ports where they are being hosted, such as http://192.168.3.14:80/admin/ in the case of PiHole.
+Both of these services can be accessed through web browsers at the IP address and ports where they are being hosted, such as `http://192.168.1.10:8093/admin/` in the case of PiHole.
 Having to remember the IP address and the port can be a pain.
 We can front these services with a rememberable domain name which points to these services - of which I've written about in a [previous post](/blog/who-goes-blogging-2-custom-domain/).

+### Securing with HTTPS

-The web is evolving, and there is no reason why we should access services via insecure HTTP, so for HTTPS we need to have a certificate to encrypt the communications.
-That includes services that are only running on an internal network, such as a home network.
+The web is evolving, and there is no reason why we should access services via insecure HTTP, that includes services that are only running on an internal network such as a home network.
 Web browsers nowadays give you a warning when you are connecting to website over an unencrypted connection.

-TODO add screenshot
+{{< figure src="insecure-pihole.png" link="insecure-pihole.png" class="center" alt="Insecure PiHole connection" caption="Simply accessing over HTTP is not an option, when browsers present us with a huge warning message" >}}

 [Caddy](https://caddyserver.com/) is a web server similar to Apache, nginx, et al., but it is different in that it enables HTTPS by default and upgrading requests from HTTP to HTTPS.
 Managing certificates for HTTPS is a pain - so Caddy does that too, so long as you can prove you own the domain you are hosting requests at.
 We can use Caddy in a reverse proxy mode, allowing us to access services at endpoints such as `https://pihole.domain.local` in our browsers and forward them to the corresponding IP address hosting the service.